timruffles/values/README.md

 ## Philosophy

-- Light-weight
+- Small
 - Contracts upheld strongly in all ES5 environments
-- immutability assures application level validity, so your unit tests will catch any probs in es5/6, even if some browsers will run without immutability
+- Immutability is about ensuring application level validity, so your unit tests will catch any problems when run in es5/6.
+If you have good coverage, it doesn't matter if older browsers (IE7) won't enforce immutability themselves.

-## Other ideas

-- WeakMap for constructor caching and ===, Map/obj with manual limits on objects cached for older browsers
-- .eql .equal .isEqual